-In order to conductdirectly observe, among other things, direct observations of flow regimes and basal conditions of ice streams, an ice core is drilled in the course of the East Greenland Ice-Core Project (EastGRIP) near the onset of the NEGIS.

-- 40 Here, surface velocities reach about $57 \,\mathrm{ma}^{-1}$ (Hvidberg et al., 2020) and the NEGIS widens (Fig. 1).
-Smith-Johnsen et al. (2020a) forced an ice model with a locally increased geothermal heat fluxes heat flux below the EastGRIP drill siteand.
-They found that a heat flux of $0.97 \,\mathrm{Wm}^{-2}$ (corresponding to a basal melting melt rate of $0.1 \,\mathrm{ma}^{-1}$ (Fahnestock et al., 2001a)) is necessary to reasonably reproduce the velocities of NEGIS.
-By utilizing a coupled subglacial hydrology and ice sheet model, Smith-Johnsen et al. (2020b) demonstrated the large impact of an uncertainty in geothermal heat flux on the flow of NEGIS - 45 arising from the subglacial hydrological system, hence from basal melting and water pressure, as well as from friction.
+In order to directly observe, among other things, flow regimes and basal conditions of ice streams, an ice core is drilled in the course being drilled as part of the East Greenland Ice-Core Project (EastGRIP) near the onset of the NEGIS.
+Here, surface velocities reach about $57\,\mathrm{m\,a^{-1}}$ (Hvidberg et al., 2020) and the NEGIS widens (Fig. 1).
+Smith-Johnsen et al. (2020a) forced an ice model with a locally increased heat flux below the EastGRIP drill site.
+They found that a heat flux of $0.97\,\mathrm{W\,m^{-2}}$ (corresponding to a basal melt rate of $0.1\,\mathrm{m\,a^{-1}}$ (Fahnestock et al., 2001a)) is necessary to reasonably reproduce the velocities of NEGIS.
+By utilizing a coupled subglacial hydrology and ice sheet model, Smith-Johnsen et al. (2020b) demonstrated the large impact of an uncertainty in geothermal heat flux on the flow of NEGIS arising from the subglacial hydrological system, hence from basal melting and water pressure, as well as from friction.

 However, measurements with an adequate accuracy are still required to narrow down the basal melt rates further.
-Here, we present the first estimates of basal melting melt rates from repeated in-situ phase-sensitive radar measurements from the EastGRIP drill site and consider the contribution of different heat sources at the ice base.
+Here, we present the first estimates of basal melt rates from repeated in-situ phase-sensitive radar measurements from the EastGRIP drill site and consider the contribution of different heat sources at the ice base.